Required Application Materials (green color text are links):

 - SAT (Scholastic Achievement Test) minimum score of 500 on Critical Reading and 500 on Writing for a combined score of 1000 for both sections (not including Mathematics).
 (Code 3904).

-***AEP applicants please review the AEP language requirements on the AEP information page.***
+***AEPP applicants please review the AEPP language requirements on the AEPP information page.***

-- Academic English Preparation Program (AEP): Intended for students who do not meet English proficiency qualifications prior to enrollment.
-Students must have some knowledge of the English language prior to beginning the AEP Program.
+- Academic English Preparation Program (AEPP): Intended for students who do not meet English proficiency qualifications prior to enrollment.
+Students must have some knowledge of the English language prior to beginning the AEPProgram.
 Click here to learn more: Academic English Preparation Program

 - Statement of Finances: International student applicants must complete the Official Statement of Finances form.
 The sponsor's (family member or other) signature must be witnessed by an official/notary and include the official seal.
 Please mail this document with the necessary supporting documents (see #7 below) to the BHSU Office of International Studies.
 Emailed or faxed documents are only accepted in special cases.